Ferreira v. Funko, Inc., et al. Securities Litigation

 On May 7, 2021, the Defendants filed motions to dismiss the Second Amended Complaint.
 After hearing oral argument, the Court issued an order on October 22, 2021, denying in part and granting in part, Defendants’ motions to dismiss.
 Thereafter, between December 2021 and March 2022, the parties engaged in preliminary discovery.
 On April 27, 2022, the parties engaged in a full-day mediation session before an independent mediator, resulting in an agreement in principle to release all claims against Defendants in return for a cash payment of seven million dollars ($7,000,000.00) for the benefit of the Settlement Class.

-Full copies of the Stipulation and Agreement of Settlement, the Preliminary Approval Order, and the Internet Notice and Claim Form are available by clicking the links above or at www.strategicclaims.net/Funko/.
+Full copies of the Stipulation and Agreement of Settlement, the Order Granting Motion for Settlement Approval and Granting Motion for Attorneys’ Fees and the Order and Final Judgment Approving Settlement are available by clicking the links above or at www.strategicclaims.net/Funko/.